abuultjens/Random_simulator/README.md

 # Random_simulator
-Simulates the associations of the features in a data matrix against random reshuffles of the data labels to generate a null distribution.
-This is useful for assessing how well the features associate with the actual labels compared to associations achieved under the expectation of random noise (false discovery assesment).
+All datasets contain a component of noise that will associate with a given set of data labels, known as false discovery.
+This package simulates the associations of features in a data matrix against random reshuffles of the data labels to generate a null distribution.
+This is useful for assessing how well the features associate with the actual labels compared to associations achieved under the expectation of random noise (false discovery).
 These scripts are designed to be run on the Spartan High Performance Compute at The University of Melbourne and can also be used on other systems with little modification.

 # There are five main scripts (and three helper scripts)

 ## actual.slurm
-##### Generates the top n log(10) p-values of the features against the actual lables using pearson correlation.
+##### Generates the top n log(10) p-values of the features against the actual labels using pearson correlation.
 ``sbatch actual.slurm \``
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;``[target.csv] \``
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;``[data.csv] \``